spencerdixon2/azure-network-protocols/README.md

 </p>

 <h1>Creating Virtual Machines with Azure<h1>
-In this tutorial, we observe how to create a virtual machine using Azure
+In this tutorial, we observe how to create a virtual machine using Azure<br />